Actively Recruiting

 You may qualify if you...

-• Diagnosed with aphasia after a first stroke in the left cerebral hemisphere (cerebral infarction or hemorrhage), with one-sided brain lesion
+• Diagnosed with aphasia following a first stroke in the left cerebral hemisphere (including cerebral infarction and cerebral hemorrhage) by traditional Chinese and Western medical standards

-• Basic cognitive functions intact, including attention, memory, and visuospatial skills (NLCA score >70)
+• Retain basic cognitive functions such as attention, memory, and visuospatial skills (NLCA score >70)

-• Aphasia confirmed by Western Aphasia Battery assessment with an Aphasia Quotient (AQ) less than 93.8
+• Aphasia confirmed by the Western Aphasia Battery with Aphasia Quotient (AQ) less than 93.8

 • Have some auditory comprehension and can tolerate research assessments lasting 0.5 to 1 hour